TheRenegadeCoder/sample-programs-website/docs/projects/fizz-buzz/gnu-make/index.md

 HUNDRED := $(TEN) $(TEN) $(TEN) $(TEN) $(TEN) $(TEN) $(TEN) $(TEN) $(TEN) $(TEN)
 ```

-From then names, it's obvious as to which number each variable represents --
+From the names, it's obvious as to which number each variable represents --
 e.g., `FIVE` (which is effectively `THREE` plus `TWO`) is 5 `x`'s separated by
 spaces.